sbhenderson/sbhenderson.github.io/links.md

 - [Jeff Geerling](https://www.youtube.com/@JeffGeerling) - has unique videos in the tech space and also has a [website](https://www.jeffgeerling.com/).
 - [Steve Mould](https://www.youtube.com/channel/UCEIwxahdLz7bap-VDs9h35A) - fascinating videos examining various natural phenomena.
+- [Practical Engineering (Grady Hillhouse)](https://www.youtube.com/@PracticalEngineeringChannel) - great videos focusing on the very practical world of infrastructure around us.
+I really enjoyed details about projects that you may not have heard of otherwise including the New Harbor Bridge Project in Corpus Christi and the Washington Bridge in Rhode Island.

 ## Software